 While starting placement a particular order should be followed:

-- Place connectors on the edges of the board as per design requirements and lock their position.
+- Assemble the connectors on the edges of the board as per design requirements and lock their position.

 - Next, place the main functional chips like Microcontrollers, Opamps, Drivers, and Power supply chips, etc.